I made these decorative tin can planters partly to use up some of my paper napkins stashes!

 - Bedding plants

-2. Next, cut up the Marimekko paper napkin to the size of the can to be covered.
+Step 2: Next, cut up the Marimekko paper napkin to the size of the can to be covered.
 I used a rotary cutter and mat for this.

 With the larger cans, you may need to use more than one paper napkin per can.

-Carefully, lay the paper napkin on to the Mod Podge covered tin, and press down using a large foam brush.
+Carefully lay the paper napkin onto the Mod Podge-covered tin and press down using a large foam brush.
 Wrap the napkin around the tin until it is all covered.

 One thing is for sure these Marimekko planters are a cheap and easy way to add a lot of colour to my garden.
 I’m busy saving more tin cans to upcycle into decorative planters.